zendesk/curlybars/README.md

 During the parsing phase, a `Curlybars::Error::Parse` exception can be raised.

-Only one id is available for this exception: `parse`
+Only one id is available for this exception: `parse`.

 #### parse

-Example: the following HBS raises this exception:
+Example - The following HBS raises this exception:
 ```hbs
 {{! #each can only iterate over a collection }}